epi2me-labs/modbam2bed/README.md

 Positions with modified probability between upper and lower thresholds are removed from the counting process.
-Column 5 ("score") of the output is calculated as the proportion of bases called as the canonical or modified reference dase with respect to the number of spanning reads, scaled to a maximum of 1000.
+Column 5 ("score") of the output is calculated as the proportion of bases called as the canonical or modified reference base with respect to the number of spanning reads, scaled to a maximum of 1000.
 Column 11 is the percentage of reference base calls identified as being modified.